tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 The idea is simple, you register their nameservice and get an easy going email forwarding tool.
 How cool is that?
 The truth about having tons of emails if that - I do not want to have them, even 2 emails is too much, now I have around 7 of them.

 Do I need another one to manage?
 Definitely no,  Now all the emails from my domain are redirected to my email of choice.
 Do not believe me?
-Try to text me at <mailto:hello@tarasmatsyk.com>
+Try to text me at hello at tarasmatsyk.com